 Knitting is one of my passions, and over the years I have learned to design my own clothes, toys and many practical household items.
 And, although at moments in my life I have had to live within an incredibly tight budget, I have always found the materials needed to be able to continue with my hobby.

 Reading?
 Writing Poetry?
 Stamp collecting?
 Scrapbooking? or maybe your passions lie outside your four walls – Gardening?
 Tennis?
 Gym Club?

 Find your passion and you WILL find the time AND the resources to carry it through.
 You may even turn your hobby into a thriving business.
 Many books have been written on the subject.
-I am on my way to creating a knitting empire at the moment….
+I am on my way to creating a knitting empire at the moment!….
 The Ekokids are teenage dolls who were created during a low budget moment and are now gaining a global audience!
-(Pop over to this page to see the patterns I’m developing Knits-U-Love)
+(Pop over to this page to see all the knitting patterns I’m developing: Stix & Yarn )

 Find time for your passion today – you deserve it!

 P.S.
 You could even make a family heirloom like this in just a few minutes every day (find it on the Stix & Yarn page)